always, dragging your fingers into

 I want to wake up.

-Sarah Trajcevska, Ashes to Ashes
+written by Sarah Trajcevska, Ashes to Ashes

 want all of your hurt.
 Push it all